Back to articles

 7. Antimicrobial discs can be placed on the inoculated plates using a pair of sterile forceps.
 It is convenient to use a template to place the discs uniformly or a sterile needle-tip may also be used to place the antibiotic discs on the plate.
 Alternatively, an antibiotic disc dispenser (as shown in image-2) can be used to apply the discs to the inoculated plate.

-8. Disks should not be placed closer than 24 mm (center to center) on the Muller Hinton agar plate.
-Ordinarily, no more than 12 disks should be placed on a 150-mm plate or more than 5 disks on a 100-mm plate. #avoid placing disks close to the edge of the plate as the zones will not be fully round and can be difficult to measure.
+8. Disks should not be placed closer than 24 mm (center to center) on the Mueller Hinton agar plate.
+Ordinarily, no more than 12 disks should be placed on a 150-mm plate or more than 5 disks on a 100-mm plate.
+Avoid placing disks close to the edge of the plate, as the zones will not be fully round and can be difficult to measure.

-9. Each disc should be gently pressed down to ensure complete contact with the agar surface and do not fall when the plate is inverted during incubation. #Do not push the disc into the agar.
+10. Each disc should be gently pressed down to ensure complete contact with the agar surface so it does not fall when the plate is inverted during incubation.
+Do not push the disc into the agar.

-10. The plates should be placed in an incubator at 35 °C within 30 minutes of preparation.
-Temperatures above 35 °C invalidate results for oxacillin/methicillin. #Do not incubate in an atmosphere of carbon dioxide, this will decrease the pH of the agar and result in errors due to incorrect pH of the media.
+11. The plates should be placed in an incubator at 35 °C within 30 minutes of preparation.
+Temperatures above 35°C invalidate results for oxacillin/methicillin.
+Do not incubate in an atmosphere of carbon dioxide, as this will decrease the pH of the agar and cause errors from incorrect media pH.

 Measurement of the zone of inhibition